What companies have gained a competitive advantage by building a DSS?

 Air Products -- vehicle scheduling system

-Cigna -- risk assessment system
+Cigna -- health risk assessment system

 DEC -- expert system for computer configuration